OUNAVCON/RT-Thread-LVGL/README.md

 # RT-Thread-LVGL
 <p>The purpose of this project is to create a LCD display that takes a can message in and then shows the decocded data in a human readable format.
 This is accomplished by using RT-Thread RTOS with LVGL as the graphics library on an i.MX RT1060-EVK.</p>

+---
+***NOTE***
+Thank you to  RT-Thread, LVGL, NXP for sponsoring this event.
+It was great fun working on this project and I hope it is usefull.

+I was glad to be able to contribute to the project under PR https://github.com/RT-Thread/rt-thread/pull/6238#issuecomment-1207624765 which fixed an issue with inititialization of the touch controller out of power up.

+---
 This readme should function as a tutorial to provide a user with the following skills.
 <ol>
 <li>Setup and creating a project in RT-Thread Studio</li>